 under the assumption that $A<C^{-1}$.
 This implies that the next scale quadratic form is essentially given by the expression for $\boldsymbol{A}_{k:k+1}^X$ in \eqref{eq:defAk}.

-The second key requirement for the norms of the functionals is that they are sub-multiplicative for distant polymers, i.e., $\lVert F^XF^Y\rVert\leq \lVert F^X\rVert \cdot\lVert F^Y\rVert$ if $X$ and $Y$ are strictly disjoint polymers.
+We now briefly discuss the second key requirement for the norms of the functionals which is sub-multiplicativity for distant polymers, i.e., $\lVert F^XF^Y\rVert\leq \lVert F^X\rVert \cdot\lVert F^Y\rVert$ if $X$ and $Y$ are strictly disjoint polymers.
 This condition is necessary to regroup the terms and estimate products.
 Since the maximum norm is sub-multiplicative we find the condition $w_k^Xw_k^Y\geq w_k^{X\cup Y}$ for the weights.
 At first sight this might appear problematic because we have no explicit expression for $w_k^X$.
 But it turns out that the finite range property of $\mu_{k+1}$ ensures that the weight functions factor for strictly disjoint polymers if we choose $w_{k+1}^X\propto w_k^X\ast \mu_{k+1}$.
 To show this we note that $w_0^X(\p)$ only depends on the values of $\p$ in a neighbourhood of $X$.
 The same is true for $w_k^X(\p)$ because it is a convolution of $w_0$ with some measure.
 Then the factorisation follows by induction from the finite range property

 Finally, let us briefly mention why we need the second set of weights $w_{k:k+1}$ that includes the operator $\boldsymbol{M}_k^X$.
 The reason is twofold.
 On the one hand, in every step we also need to control contribution from the Hamiltonian terms on blocks that are bounded in the strong norm but the blocks are not separated from the considered polymer.
 Therefore sub-multiplicativity does not hold in this case.
 Instead we add the operator $\boldsymbol{M}_k^X$ that allows us to bound the terms from the Hamiltonian.
 Secondly, the field norm $|\p|_{k,X}$ must be controlled by the weight function $w_k^X$.
 This is also guaranteed by the addition of the term $\boldsymbol{M}_k^X$.
 It turns out, however, that this changes the weight functions only slightly for sufficiently small prefactor $\delta$ (see Lemma~ \ref{le:opineq} below).